aparajita/capacitor-dark-mode/README.md

 ### Plugin configuration

-If you are using `dark` as the dark mode CSS class and you don’t allow the user to manually set light or dark mode — and thus don’t need to store a preference — you are all set!
+If you are using the default dark mode CSS class and you don’t allow the user to manually set light or dark mode — and thus don’t need to store a preference — you are all set!
 The plugin does all of the hard work for you.

-If you are using a dark mode CSS class other than `dark`, you need to configure the plugin.
+If you are using a dark mode CSS class other than the default, you need to configure the plugin.
 You will want to do this just before the app is mounted to avoid any visual glitches.
-For example, if your app uses a dark mode CSS class of `dark-mode`, you would configure the plugin like this in a Vue-based Ionic app:
+For example, if your app uses a dark mode CSS class of `.dark-mode`, you would configure the plugin like this in a Vue-based Ionic app:

 **main.ts**